emagiz/emdocs/mds/microlearning/advanced-data-handling-xslt-extension-gateway.md

 ## 7. Silent demonstration video

 This video demonstrates how you could have handled the assignment and gives you some context on what you have just learned.
-Disclaimer, you only see the eMagiz part but if you follow the above steps you are good to go!

 <iframe width="1280" height="720" src="../../vid/microlearning/advanced-data-handling-xslt-extension-gateway.mp4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>